ayushsubedi/diabetic_retinopathy_glaucoma_notebooks/questions.md

 6. how should we prepare when cheers dataset is also added? should that be part of the process from the starting?
 7. is left/right eye relevant for training purposes?
 8. nepal vs dataset from the west
+9. where do you host your models? (free, prefeably private)